 Johnson, L. (2014).
 Impact of design team on preservice teachers’ TPACK, attitudes, & skills.
 In Liu, L. & Gibson, D. (Eds.), Research Highlights in Technology and Teacher Education (43-50).
 Waynesville, NC: AACE.

 Fernholz, L. D. (2014).
-Theory into practice: Preparing pre-service teachers for effective literacy instruction using new literacies and technologies.
-(Doctoral Dissertation).
-Retrieved from ProQuest Dissertations and Theses.
+Theory into practice: Preparing pre-service teachers for effective literacy instruction using new literacies and technologies (Doctoral dissertation).
+Available from ProQuest Dissertations and Theses database.
 (UMI No. 3642749)

 Abstract: “Teacher preparation programs have an obligation to facilitate authentic learning opportunities for increasing pre-service teachers' TPACK understandings during their methods courses.
 Additionally, these courses must be supported by curriculum goals and not simply for technical integration or as instructional add-on (Harris & Hofer, 2009; Hutchison et al., 2012).